-The Audit Committee considers the work on risk control to be particularly important.
-Periodically, the Chief Executive and the Director of Risks have informed the Committee of the state of risk control and management at the company.
+The Audit and Compliance Committee considers the risk control work of special relevance.
+On a quarterly basis, the Chief Executive Officer and the Director of Risks have informed the Commission of the state of control and risk management of the Company.